lucyjanetetlow/cdcssg.github.io/information/social/education.md

 ##The National Parent Partnership

 The National Parent Partnership Service offers impartial advice, information and support to parents/carers of children and young people with special educational needs.
 They are very helpful and can often save you hours of worry by simply knowing who you need to contact for what.
 They will also liaise on your behalf with schools/LEA.
-Simply log onto [www.parentpartnership.org.uk](http://www.parentpartnership.org.uk) to find your local contact.
+Simply visit the [Parent Partnership website](http://www.parentpartnership.org.uk) to find your local contact.